-A model of the Peter Hall Performing Arts Centre, The Perse School
+Exterior, The Peter Hall Performing Arts Centre, The Perse School. © Philip Vile

 Seen by the school as its most ‘radical development’ in over fifty years, the vision for a performing arts centre was heralded as ‘an environment in which everyone - whether artist, scientist or mathematician - can develop self-expression and fluency.’
 It would also be the cornerstone of its 400th-anniversary celebrations.

 With the blessing of his family, the new building has been named the Peter Hall Performing Arts Centre, in honour of Sir Peter Hall CBE, the Perse alumna, founder of the Royal Shakespeare Theatre who died in September 2017 following a long illness.

 “...part of an emerging number of school performance venues that offer a professional standard of facilities on a par with several smaller West End theatres”